request/request-promise/README.md

     });
 ```

+You may set `options.transform2xxOnly = true` to only execute the transform function for responses with a 2xx status code.
+For other status codes &ndash; independent of any other settings, e.g. `options.simple` &ndash; the transform function is not executed.

 #### Error handling

 If the transform operation fails (throws an error) the request will be rejected with a `TransformError`: